 The Régie de l'assurance maladie du Québec and the Société de l'assurance automobile du Québec coordinate their operations so that the same photo and signature appear on both the Health Insurance Card and the driver's licence.

 The card holder can now consent to organ donation by signing a sticker and affixing it to the back of the card.

 The size of the photo appearing on the card is increased by nearly 40% to facilitate identification of the holder.
 A protective layer is added for increased durability.

 The Card now has a bar code.

 - More than 4 million persons registered for the Health Insurance Plan

 - 10 000 health professionals remunerated by RAMQ

 - 17 million claims submitted by health professionals in the first year

 - 3 programs delivered (medical services, optometric services and oral surgery)

-- Close to 230 million claims submitted annually by health professionals
+- More than 280 million claims submitted annually by health professionals